Dear ESME Sisters,

 Sometimes as Solo Moms we’re looking for advice and support from other solo parents—ideas about dealing with an ex or tips on enjoying solo pregnancy or finance know-how from an expert who caters to single-income families.
 ESME’s got you covered there.

 But sometimes what we really need is connection with and guidance from Solo Moms who understand the LGBTQ perspective.
-ESME’s got you covered there, too, in our LGBTQ Sister Chat; in articles relevant to LGBTQ parents and children; on our Resource Page and our closed Facebook group ESME LGBTQ; and in our LGBTQ Tribe, where you will find other LGBTQ solo parents and relevant conversations.
+ESME’s got you covered there, too, in our Sister Chat; in articles relevant to LGBTQ parents and children; on our Resource Page; and in our Tribes, where you will find other LGBTQ solo parents and relevant conversations.

 Welcome to the family.
 We’re happy you’re here.